microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 The teaching tip has several states, including these notable ones.

-A teaching tip can point to a specific UI element to enhance contextual clarity of the information it is presenting.
+A teaching tip can target a specific UI element with its tail to enhance contextual clarity of the information it is presenting.

 ![A sample app with a teaching tip targeting the save button.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](TeachingTipPointerSample.jpg)